 Bishop-McCann Partnerships – How We Do It

 We’ve all been there, right?
-We’ve selected a vendor, executed and never spoke again.
-Dusted our hands on our jeans and went about our day.
-Do you even remember who that vendor was?
+We’ve selected an event vendor, executed and never spoke again.
+Dusted our hands on our jeans and went about our day after the sale was finished.
+Do you even remember who that event vendor was?
 Maybe not.
-So, as a vendor, how do we avoid becoming a ‘one-hit-wonder’ with our clients and create a long-lasting partnership?
+So, as an event vendor, how do we avoid becoming a ‘one-hit-wonder’ with our clients and create an understanding, long-lasting partnership?

 Developing long-term partnerships starts in the sale.
 Although as sales folk we may not be the program partners who work contiguously with the client, the sales process sets the precedence for the rest of the collaboration.
 Have you ever walked in to a restaurant with a rude host staff?
 It changes your entire outlook on the restaurant itself.
 First impressions are lasting impressions.

 In my time in sales, I’ve seen positive and negative relationships develop and I hope to guide your partnership development for the good with three, simple rules.

 - Always begin with honesty: Sales forces are often looked at as the bad guy; maybe wondering what they’re hiding, or what their tactics may be.
 It doesn’t have to be that way.
 We’re all in the business of doing business and as corny as it may be, being straightforward and honest is ALWAYS the best policy.
 Starting a conversation should be simple and easy.

 It’s important to be fully vested into your own product, and how your services are delivered.
 Being straightforward about your delivery with a potential new client manages their expectations on how you’ll move forward together to a mutually achievable long-term vision.